enric2186/soccer-research-group/content/project/project.md

 # This file represents a page section.

 # Order that this section appears on the page.
-weight: 10
+weight: 20

-title: Featured Research Projects
+#title: Featured Research Projects
 subtitle: ''

 content: